MAINTAINING A HOME

 - Identify any signs of black mould spores.

 A little basic backyard maintenance — like keeping your gutters clean and trees and shrubs pruned — can help you avoid water damage inside and outside your home.
 Your pipes may become blocked, or even break, if leaf litter is left unchecked or tree roots allowed to grow around them.

 Make sure your home and contents insurance is up to date

 If a leak were to occur in your home, having the right level of home and contents insurance might cover you if something is affected by water damage.
 What’s more, keeping your existing policy up to date may also help you avoid being underinsured.

 Remember: it’s up to you to maintain the condition of your appliances and plumbing.
-If a water leak results from damage you could reasonably have been aware of, your home and contents might not be covered.
+We don't cover wear, tear and gradual deterioration or loss or damage as a result of a gradual process of liquid leaking, splashing, dripping or overflowing.
 Take a look at your policy’s Product Disclosure Statement (PDS) so you understand its terms and conditions.

 Insurance is issued by AAI Limited ABN 48 005 297 807 trading as Suncorp Insurance.
 Consider the Product Disclosure Statement before making a decision about this insurance.
 This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.

 Escape of liquid